Optimal

 • The first principle to understand is that human physiology is a complex system.
 This means that simple intuitions that we have about nutritional deficiency do not necessarily cleanly map onto reality and actual outcomes.

 • The second principle to understand comes down to another common problem that people run into: over-extrapolating from small, statistically under-powered studies.
-In general, it has been persuasively argued that most published medical research is false.
-This is because of systemic issues in scientific publishing, such as publication bias, low sample sizes, and poor statistical methodolgy.
+In general, it has been persuasively argued that This is because of systemic issues in scientific publishing, such as publication bias, low sample sizes, and poor statistical methodolgy.
 The burden of proof comes down to high-quality evidence, and our standard of evidence should be high.

 • The third principle is the sum of the first two: we believe that supplement stacks should be weighted according to the quality of evidence.
 This means, simply, that the strength of the recommendation should match the strength of evidence.
 This almost instantly eliminates a huge swath of common supplement stacks which contain a very high numberb of supplements, most of which have a weak evidentiary base.